code-y/redux-fluent/README.md

 ```

 ### `withConfig()`
 Redux Fluent also comes with some additional features to help you write your code that scales.
-Functions that only rely on their arguments are easy to test and share.
+Functions that only rely on their arguments are easy to test and share, so you can provide an additional argument `config: any` (multiple `config` are shallowly merged).
 ```typescript
 import * as R from 'ramda';
 import { withConfig, createReducer, ofType } from 'redux-fluent';